lobvh/m3u-lists-scraper/README.md

 Out of all 10k+ channels + VOD stuff that IPTV resellers offer all I want is an access to some ```EX-YU``` (only ```HRT 3```), ```Swedish``` and ```French``` (both for language learning) channels.

-Of course, when my ex found out what I'm trying to accomplish I had to expand the list with new regex...
+---

-Well, at that moment I was like *there has to be a better way rather than manually trying lists one-by-one*.
+At that moment I was like *there has to be a better way rather than manually trying lists one-by-one*.
 I know that all this jazz could be easily solved by paying a cheap IPTV reseller with stable servers etc. but nevertheless I wanted to translate my remote controller patterns into scripts.

 The naive idea is to scrape all the ```m3u``` links and download ```.m3u``` files, delete the ones that are empty, filter each ```.m3u``` file for the channels I'm looking for via naive ```regex``` and collect everything into one *big* ```m3u``` file.
 I've named the file ```k.m3u``` because I wanted as little  manual entering via remote controller as possible.
 Then, I would create a simple ```HTTP``` server via ```python -m http.server``` and download the playlist on [Tivimate](https://www.tivimate.org/en) from my `localhost`.